pavliha/redux-load-middleware/README.md

 ```

-While promise is pending `SHOW_LOADER` action would be dispatched with loader from `options` property.
+While promise is pending `SHOW_LOADING` action would be dispatched with loader from `options` property.
 Similar to to [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware).
 After promise is successfully resolved `loadMiddleware` would append `_SUCCESS` suffix and dispatch `LOGIN_USER_SUCCESS` action.
 In case promise was rejected middleware would dispatch  `SHOW_ERROR` action that updates `_status` state which error or loader components are listening for.